nf-core/sarek/docs/output.md

 ### snpEff reports
 [snpeff](http://snpeff.sourceforge.net/) is a genetic variant annotation and effect prediction toolbox.
-It annotates and predicts the effects of variants on genes (such as amino acid changes).
+It annotates and predicts the effects of variants on genes (such as amino acid changes) using multiple databases for annotations.

 Plots will shows :
 * locations of detected variants in the genome and the number of variants for each location.
 * the putative impact of detected variants and the number of variants for each impact.